Neuropharmacology & Neurotherapeutics

 A 46-year-old woman with cluster headache developed acute severe left foot pain and weakness, coincident with an intramuscular gluteal injection of meperidine.
 Her foot pain worsened, and she developed extreme sensitivity to touch.
 She was otherwise in good health.
 Two months later, she was referred to the EMG laboratory.

 On examination, the left foot was warmer than the right.
 There were no skin or nail dystrophic changes.
-She had allodynia over the dorsum of foot.
+She had allodynia over the dorsum of the foot.
 There was moderate weakness of left foot and toe dorsiflexion (Medical Research Council 4/5) with mild weakness of toe flexion (Medical Research Council 5/5) but intact ankle plantar flexion.
-Eversion of ankle was much weaker than inversion (Medical Research Council 4/5 vs. 5/5).
+Ankle eversion was much weaker than inversion (Medical Research Council 4/5 vs. 5/5).
 The left ankle jerk was slightly depressed compared to the right.
 Knee flexion, extension, and hip functions were normal.

-An EMG examination revealed absent left superficial fibular sensory nerve action potential and low amplitude left sural sensory nerve action potential (when compared to the right).
+EMG examination revealed an absent left superficial fibular sensory nerve action potential and low amplitude left sural sensory nerve action potential (when compared to the right).
 The left fibular compound muscle action potentials, recording extensor digitorum brevis and tibialis anterior, were low in amplitude without focal slowing or conduction block.
-Low amplitude left tibial compound muscle action potential was detected along with asymmetric H-reflex.
-The needle EMG revealed fibrillation potentials and neurogenic recruitment with long duration and polyphasic, motor unit potentials in all common fibular-innervated muscles, including the short head of the biceps femoris.
-Similar, but less prominent changes were also seen in the tibial innervated muscles; however, the glutei and lumbar paraspinal muscles were normal.
-This was consistent with a high sciatic neuropathy, proximal to the hamstring muscles, affecting the fibular division predominantly.
-The lesion was due to axonal loss; thus, the prognosis was expected to be guarded and recovery protracted.
+A low-amplitude left tibial compound muscle action potential was detected along with an asymmetric tibial H-reflex.
+The needle EMG revealed fibrillation potentials and neurogenic recruitment, with long duration and polyphasic motor unit potentials in all common fibular-innervated muscles, including the short head of the biceps femoris.
+Similar, but less prominent changes were seen in the tibial innervated muscles; however, the glutei and lumbosacral paraspinal muscles were normal.
+This was consistent with a high sciatic neuropathy, proximal to the hamstring muscles, predominantly affecting the fibular division.
+The lesion was associated with axonal loss; thus, the prognosis was guarded, and recovery was expected to be protracted.

-Although the patient's foot weakness improved over time, she developed severe allodynia with dystrophic skin changes of the foot.
+Although the patient's foot weakness improved over time, she developed severe allodynia with dystrophic skin changes of the foot consistent with complex regional pain syndrome.
 She responded temporarily to sympathetic block.
-Over the next two years, the pain was partially managed at a pain management center by a combination of tricyclics and anticonvulsants.
+Over the next 2 years, the pain was partially alleviated at a pain management center by a combination of tricyclics and anticonvulsants.

 • The sciatic nerve is the largest diameter and longest peripheral nerve in the body. | |